Choosing to send your son to boarding school is a major decision.

 The Boarding staff also foster opportunities for mentoring and leadership development as part of life in the Boarding House.
 From Years 10 to 12, students have opportunities to assist in running dorm operations for a term, including monitoring and assisting with study habits and dorm routines.
 This helps to build and strengthen friendships across year groups as well as developing leadership skills.
 By the end of the experience, the boys will understand the importance of building up trust and respect through developing positive relationships between boys of different year levels.

-Boarding staff focus on providing a student-focussed culture which promotes active citizenship and leadership development.
+Boarding staff work hard to provide a student-focussed culture which promotes active citizenship and leadership development.

 For some boys, the high academic standards at Wesley are a step up – making the transition to life here a challenge.
 In some cases, students have experienced gaps in their English and numeracy skills, in other cases the introduction of structured homework proved to be a big change.